 This is an additional way for site owners to monetize traffic they drive to e-commerce sites like Zappos and eBay.
 This feature is native to your visitor's experience and compensates you (the publisher) anytime a visitor makes a purchase based on a link from your site.
 The intention is to help monetize outbound links for you which probably would not have been monetized otherwise ie. it's “found money” or extra income for you!

 Why does Shareaholic offer affiliate linking?

-Many publisher sites reference and link to products in the body of their content.
-Shareaholic is able to leverage partnerships with these merchants that compensates publishers for sending qualified traffic to e-commerce sites, and a user clicks on that link and purchases an item.
+Many websites reference and link to products in their content.
+Shareaholic is able to leverage partnerships with these merchants that compensate publishers for sending qualified traffic to e-commerce sites when a user clicks on that link and purchases an item.

 What do I need to do?

 You don’t have to do anything.
 This service is enabled by default, and no new code is required.

 Will this change what my visitors see on my website?

 Your site visitors will have the exact same experience as they currently have, whether or not you enable affiliate linking.